Research grants show gender gap in award amounts and re-applications

-Newswise — VANCOUVER, Wash. – Women researchers received substantially less funding in grant awards than men—an average of about $342,000 compared to men’s $659,000, according to a large meta-analysis of studies on the topic.
+Newswise — VANCOUVER, Wash. – According to a review of studies, women researchers received less grant money on average than men.
+The study found that women's average grant award was about $342,000, while men's average grant award was $659,000.

-Women were also less likely to receive second grants to continue their research.
-In first-time grant applications, proportional numbers of women and men scientists were approved for funding, but for re-applications, 9% fewer women who applied were approved than their male peers.
+Despite equal numbers of women and men being approved for funding in first-time grant applications, women were less likely to receive second grants to continue their research.
+In fact, 9% fewer women who reapplied were approved compared to men.

-These gaps are real barriers to women’s long-term success in research and a problem for science itself, said lead author Karen Schmaling, psychology professor at Washington State University, Vancouver.
+Lead author Karen Schmaling, a psychology professor at Washington State University, Vancouver, said that the gaps in funding and success rates are real barriers to women's long-term success in research and a problem for science itself.

-“Diversity tends to be associated with creativity and scientific progress,” said Schmaling.
-“If the genders aren't well-represented—and all the intersectionality of race, ethnicity and nationality alongside gender—then science might indeed suffer.”
+Karen Schmaling, the lead author of the study, highlighted that diversity is usually associated with creativity and scientific progress.
+She said that if gender, race, ethnicity, and nationality are not well represented in science, then scientific progress may be impacted.
+In other words, if women are not given equal funding and opportunities as men, it could negatively impact the quality and diversity of scientific research.

-For the meta-analysis published in the journal Research Integrity and Peer Review, Schmaling and co-author Stephen Gallo of the American Institute of Biological Sciences analyzed data from 55 studies on grant awards published between 2005 and 2020.
-This represents data on more than 1.3 million applications worldwide although the majority were in the U.S. and Europe.
+The study, which was published in the journal Research Integrity and Peer Review, reviewed 55 studies on grant awards that were published between 2005 and 2020.
+Karen Schmaling, the lead author of the study, and Stephen Gallo of the American Institute of Biological Sciences, analyzed data from more than 1.3 million grant applications worldwide, although most of the data came from the U.S. and Europe.

-While more than half the world’s population, women are still underrepresented in scientific research.
-This analysis found that women made-up only 36% of eligible applicants to grants, and only 30% actually applied.
+The analysis found that women are underrepresented in scientific research, despite being more than half of the world's population.
+The study found that only 36% of women were eligible to apply for grants, and out of those, only 30% actually submitted an application.

-Men also typically requested more funding than women applicants.
-However, the authors note that in two of the studies where there was no gender difference in the amount requested, the women researchers still received less, showing what Schmaling called an apparent “discounting of women's science.”
+The analysis discovered that men generally requested more money than women when applying for research grants.
+But in two studies where both men and women requested similar amounts, women still received less funding, which implies that there might be a bias against women's research.

 The findings indicate a need to reevaluate the granting process itself, including the composition of review committees and the way they approve applications.